decentraland/adr/content/ADR-201-lambdas-wearables-API-analysis.md

 ### Potential Solution 1: Redesign and Implement only used functionalities in Lamb2

-Instead of having a single API supporting multiple funcionalities, a new API schema is proposed only for the two use cases needed by the explorer:
+Instead of having a single API supporting multiple functionalities, a new API schema is proposed only for the two use cases needed by the explorer:
 - `POST /wearables { body: { ids: string[]}}`

   It receives in the POST request body a list of wanted ids and it returns the wearables for that urns.